IPMI-ICNS-UKE/respiratory-motion-prediction/README.md

 - Track training and validation losses for different hyperparameter combinations with _weights&biases_ (wandb).
 - Based on that, choose the best-performing model.

-We strongly recommend to create a free wandb account [(see here)](https://docs.wandb.ai/quickstart) and use it for loss tracking.
+We recommend creating a free wandb account [(see here)](https://docs.wandb.ai/quickstart) and using it for loss tracking.
 ### Evaluation using trained models
 To reproduce our achieved results or to evaluate a newly trained model on the test set:
 - Go to _scripts/run_eval_model.py_.